19hours/sg-statutes/Acts/Human Biomedical Research Act 2015.md

 1\.
 Human biomedical research involving the development of human-animal combination embryos referred to in paragraph 2(a)(i) or (iii) of the Fourth Schedule beyond 14 days or the appearance of the primitive streak, whichever is the earlier.

+2. Human biomedical research involving the implantation —

+(a) of a human‑animal combination embryo mentioned in paragraph 2(a)(i) or (iii) of the Fourth Schedule into the uterus of an animal; or

-2\.
-Human biomedical research involving the implantation of any human-animal combination embryo into the uterus of an animal or a human.
+(b) of a human‑animal combination embryo into the uterus of a human.

+[S 623/2017 wef 02/11/2017]

 3\.
 Human biomedical research involving the introduction of human stem cells (including induced pluripotent stem cells) or human neural cells into the brain of living great apes whether prenatal or postnatal.

-4\.
-Human biomedical research involving the breeding of animals which have had any kind of pluripotent stem cells (including induced pluripotent stem cells) introduced into them.
+4. Human biomedical research involving the breeding of animals which have had any kind of human pluripotent stem cells (including induced pluripotent stem cells) introduced into them.

+[S 623/2017 wef 02/11/2017]

 FOURTH SCHEDULE